mui/material-ui/docs/data/base/components/button/button.md

 {{"demo": "UnstyledButtonsSpan.js"}}

 :::warning
-If an Unstyled Button is customized with a non-button element (i.e. `<ButtonUnstyled slots={{ root: "span" }} />`), it will not submit the form it's in when clicked.
+If an Unstyled Button is customized with a non-button element (for instance, `<ButtonUnstyled slots={{ root: "span" }} />`), it will not submit the form it's in when clicked.
 Similarly, `<ButtonUnstyled slots={{ root: "span" }} type="reset">` will not reset its parent form.
 :::

 #### Usage with TypeScript

-If you are using TypeScript, you can specify the custom component type used in the `slots.root` as a generic to the unstyled component.
+In TypeScript, you can specify the custom component type used in the `slots.root` as a generic to the unstyled component.
 This way, you can safely provide the custom compoenent's props directly on the unstyled compnent:

 ```tsx
 <ButtonUnstyled<typeof CustomComponent>